cirosantilli/linux-cheat/compile/gcc/index.md

 ##std

-std specifies version os the language to be used
+Specifies the language to be used.

-disables gcc extensions that conflict with c standrad
+Disables GCC extensions that conflict with ANSI C standard.

+Sample usage:

     gcc -std=c90
     gcc -std=c99